oscar-bender-stone/honors-thesis/source/template/types.typ

 // SPDX-FileCopyrightText: Oscar Bender-Stone <oscar-bender-stone@protonmail.com>
 // SPDX-License-Identifier: MIT

 #import calc.max // We need this for max

 // --- Core Rule Function ---
-// This new function builds the rule but does NOT wrap it in a figure,
+// This builds the rule (premises, line, conclusion)
-// so it can be composed with other elements.
-// (This function is unchanged)
+// and attaches the name if it exists.
 #let judgement-rule(premises, conclusion, name: none) = {
   // We must use a `context` block to be able to `measure` elements.
   // The block will evaluate its contents and return the result,